-The Journal promotes the research on non-anglocentric studies of whiteness about the Lusophone, Hispanic (Iberian--Spain and Portugal--, Latin American, Caribbean, U.S. Latino/a, Afro-Hispanic studies including North African, the Saharan and Equatorial Guinean) cultural productions of any period.
+The Journal promotes the research on non-Anglocentric Studies of Whiteness in the Lusophone, Hispanic (Iberian –Spain and Portugal–, Latin American, Caribbean, U.S. Latino/a, Afro-Hispanic studies, including North African, the Western Saharan and Equatorial Guinean) cultural productions from any period.

 Suggested topics are, but not limited to, the following:

-- Intersections of class, gender, religion, nation(alism) with whiteness
+- Intersections of class, gender, religion, and/or nation(alism) with whiteness

 - White Post-Colonial nostalgia